 Is the entire Cape Arago Highway loop closed?
 No, only the section south of Sunset Bay State Park leading to Shore Acres and Cape Arago State Parks is closed.
 The following destinations remain open and accessible by vehicle:

 How long will this section be closed?
-OPRD does not have an estimate on how long it will take to repair that section of Cape Arago Highway..
-We do not have an official ETA for when the road will be reopened to the public, but we will post through our official channels when we have that information.
+Repair work has begun, but OPRD does not have an official ETA for when the road will be reopened to the public.
+We will share that information through our official channels when we know something.

 Can I go camping in the Sunset State Park campground?
 Yes, the Sunset Bay State Park campground has reopened after a temporary closure due to heavy rain and flooding.
 However, conditions are subject to change, so visitors should check with Oregon State Parks or call the reservation line for updates.